 You will have access to a Digital Course Notebook from within the online course, that can be downloaded for reference after the course completion date.

 Solar Energy International (SEI) is approved and regulated by the Colorado Department of Higher Education, Division of Private Occupational Schools.*

 Enrollment: Prospective students may enroll anytime.
-Late enrollments will be accepted only one week into the course for online courses, and the first day of class for in-person and hands-on labs courses.
+Late enrollments will be accepted on an individual basis for online courses, and the first day of class for in-person and hands-on labs courses.
 Enrollment is on a first-come basis and class sizes are limited.
 To reserve a space you can register online or call in to register at 970-527-7657 option 1 and make payment in full.
 If you are sending a check, call first to check on availability and to let us know that you are sending payment.

 Lodging & Logistics: SEI’s main campus and Lab Facility is in Paonia, Colorado.
 For detailed info about Paonia click here.
 Many of our workshops are held in other parts of the country and the world.
-Local logistics and lodging for each workshop venue are usually available on the location page for each workshop.
-More information will be sent upon confirmation of registration.
+We now also have a lab facility in Costa Rica and the Middle East as well.
+Local logistics and lodging for each workshop venue are available on the location page for each workshop.
+More information will also be sent to registered students upon confirmation of registration.